sha-md/predictive-maintenance/README.md

 ---

-## Engineering & MLOps Foundations
+## Engineering and MLOps Foundations

 This project applies foundational MLOps and analytics engineering practices to ensure reproducibility, interpretability, and downstream usability:
 - Reproducible preprocessing pipelines for feature engineering and class balancing.